patdring/CarND-Term1-Traffic-Sign-Classifier-Project/writeup.md

 | Ahead only                                    |              0.063933 |
 | Speed limit (60km/h)                          |              0.037691 |
 | Yield                                         |              0.015939 |

+Here the model is wrong with a probability of 0.61 for "No passing".
+The correct traffic sign appears in the top 5, but with a small probability of 0.037.

 ##### Traffic Sign: Turn left ahead
 ##### Top 5 probabilities: